 The Longshore and Harbor Workers Compensation Act (LHWCA)

-While the Jones Act applies only to seamen, the LHWCA provides benefits for a wide variety of maritime industry employees.
+While the Jones Act applies only to seamen, the LHWCA provides benefits for a wider variety of maritime industry employees.
 Unlike a traditional personal injury case, there is no requirement that an injured worker proves negligence to file a claim under the LHWCA.
 Instead, injured workers simply must demonstrate that the injury occurred while they were working.

 Eligible damages under the LHWCA may include: